 - Michael Spiegel (RENCI - UNC Chapel Hill) - R Interface lead developer

-- Ryne Estabrook (Virginia Commonwealth University) - Lead alpha tester and documentation team
+- Ryne Estabrook (Northwestern University) - Lead alpha tester and documentation team

 - Michael Hunter (University of Oklahoma) - LISREL specification lead developer

 - Ross Gore (University of Virginia) - Developer and web site maintenance

 - Sarah Kenny (University of Chicago) - Parallel Processing lead developer

 - Paras Mehta (University of Houston) - Consultant, Mixed Effects team leader